 "If you don't get the particular position, you always send a gracious follow-up to the hiring managers and/or the HR person expressing interest in future opportunities," Akoma added.
 "It will make a good impression and could get you considered for other opportunities."

-Additional reporting by Brittney Morgan (Helmrich).
+Additional reporting by Shannon Gausepohl and Brittney Morgan.
 Some source interviews were conducted for a previous version of this article.